AndrewSRea/My_Learning_Port/Bootstrap/Layout/Containers/README.md

 }

 // Usage

 .custom-container {
     @include make-container();
 }
 ```
-For more information and examples on how to modify Bootstrap's Sass maps and variables, please refer to the [Sass section of the Grid documentation](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout#sass-1) below.
+For more information and examples on how to modify Bootstrap's Sass maps and variables, please refer to [the Sass section of the Grid documentation]() below. <!-- link to Layout/Grid folder, "Sass" header -->

 ### A code example using Bootstrap's responsive containers